kmisyutina/CS426-Mushrooms-Final-Project/README.txt

 is like a giant.
 The mushrooms must avoid this obstacle unless they want to get stepped on.

-The mushrooms must try to avoid traps, like the spinning windmind, which can move resources around and knock the mushrooms off.
-They must also look around for hidden areas that may hide more resources, like in high places they cannot reach but must figure out how to get to those resources.
+They must look around for hidden areas that may hide more resources, like in high places they cannot reach but must figure out how to get to those resources.
+In doing so, they must also watch out for traps, like the different enemies and the spinning windmill, which moves resources and knock the mushrooms over.

 The sounds in this level are ambient and quiet.
 The sound of crackling fire, the sound of a river, and other ambient sounds add to the atmosphere that